Skip to content

 • keep local MCP and runtime setup out of product source.

-orcho workspace init gives Orcho a home for work that should not live inside one application repo.
+orcho workspace init gives Orcho a home for work that should not live inside application source, whether that home is managed automatically or placed under an explicit product root.

 SurfacePurpose

-workspace-orchestrator/The local operating root for this project group.
+workspace-orchestrator/The operating root for one project or project group.

 runspace/runs/Recorded run state, output logs, events, receipts, and generated worktrees.